Albez0-An7h/newton_pop_blocker/README.md

 ### Step 5: Test the Extension
 1. Visit [Newton School](https://my.newtonschool.co)
 2. Try copying and pasting code with `Cmd+V` (Mac) or `Ctrl+V` (Windows/Linux)
-3. The popup should appear briefly and automatically dismiss itself
+3. The popup should appear very briefly and automatically dismiss itself or not appear at all
 4. Your code should paste with proper formatting! ✅

 ## Troubleshooting